autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/features/fail-safe.md

 | COMFORTABLE_STOP | The vehicle will stop quickly with a comfortable deceleration.            |
 | EMERGENCY_STOP   | The vehicle will stop immediately with as much deceleration as possible.  |
 | PULL_OVER        | The vehicle will stop after moving to the side of the road.               |

-## RTI state

-The RTI state indicates whether RTI is requested.
-If for some reason autonomous driving cannot continue, Autoware will request a change to manual driving.